 Genzano (pic n°5) is famous for its production of flowers which are used each year in June for the famous 'Infiorata' when the pavement of a whole street is decorated with 'paintings' made by flower petals.

-Nemi (pic n°6), located on the shore side of the namesake lake, is a small village wrapped around its ancient castle and perched on a hill overlooking its tiny lake that is also called "the mirror of Goddess Diana".
-Also, Nemi is famous for its year-round growing strawberries and flowers.
+Nemi (pic n°6), located on the shoreside of the namesake lake, is a small village wrapped around its ancient castle and perched on a hill overlooking its tiny lake that is also called "the mirror of Goddess Diana".
+Also, Nemi is famous for its year-round growing of strawberries and flowers.